 11. Wet vs. Dry Season

-One of the most essential facts about Iguazu Falls in South America is when to visit.
+One of the most essential facts about Iguazu Falls is knowing when to visit.
 December through March is the wet season, and when you’ll experience much higher temperatures.

 12. Poor Niagara

 On her first sight of the tremendous Iguazú Falls, Eleanor Roosevelt was famously quoted saying: “Poor Niagara!”
-The tallest section of Iguazu Falls in South America is more than double the height of Niagara falls.
+The tallest section of Iguazu Falls is more than double the height of Niagara falls.

 Not to mention that it’s over 270 different falls instead of just one long straight waterfall across like in New York.
 After visiting both ourselves, we can truly agree that Niagara doesn’t compare!